-During the reporting period, there were 5 incidents that met the criteria outlined in the Dodd-Frank Act Section 1502(e) (4).
-Better Mining observed and/or received reasonable evidence that state and non-state armed groups, as defined within the Act, benefited financially either directly or indirectly from mining activities on affected sites only.
-Below are brief descriptions of the incidents and corresponding risk management actions.
-Better Mining responded to these incidents by recommending to relevant stakeholders' appropriate risk mitigation and/or risk remediation actions for implementation.
+The three remaining incidents were isolated and categorized as Corruption/Bribery.
+Two incidents During the reporting period, there were 5 incidents that involved mining police accepting payments from miners met the criteria outlined in the Dodd-Frank Act Section to work outside of authorized working hours.
+In response, 1502(e) (4).
+Better Mining observed and/or received a letter was sent to the mining police hierarchy urgently reasonable evidence that state and non-state armed requesting a rotation of mining police officers and groups, as defined within the Act, benefited financially new officers being appointed to the affected mine site. either directly or indirectly from mining activities Additionally, a single incident was recorded of mining on affected sites only.
+Below are brief descriptions police requesting an illegitimate security fee from a of the incidents and corresponding risk management cooperative, for the cooperative to operate on a site.
+The actions.
+Better Mining responded to these incidents by mining operator issued a communication to cooperatives recommending to relevant stakeholders' appropriate stating that the tax was illegal, and that no payments risk mitigation and/or risk remediation actions for must be made to the mining police. implementation.
 Better Mining subsequently tracked the implementation of the corrective actions to closure.
 Detailed incident descriptions and corrective actions can be found in the attached incident list and in the Annex II Risk Mitigation Analysis section of this report.

 Two of the five incidents rank in the Security risk category.
 One Public or Private Security Forces incident was recorded which involved non-mandated public security officers implicated in mining activities (including in mineral trade) on a Better Mining monitored ASM mine site.
 A single Non-State Armed Groups incident was recorded on a ASM site that does not produce 3T, which is situated adjacent to a Better Mining monitored ASM site.
 There, violent clashes between armed persons and public security forces were observed.
 The raw materials from that affected ASM site were not included in any of the supply chains monitored and digitally traced by Better Mining.
 As a result of these two incidents, Better Mining suspended monitoring and traceability services in two locations: First, at the one affected ASM site.
 Second, at the one unaffected ASM site, which borders the affected ASM site that does not produce 3T.
 Better Mining implementation at both ASM sites was resumed when the corrective actions issued and required by Better Mining were completed and credible evidence was provided to Better Mining regarding the improved security situation at the two sites.